suryakumardevarajan/suryakumardevarajan/README.md

 🎯 Product Management roles in Mobility, AI-driven systems, or Sustainability-focused projects
 🧩 Project Manager or Technical Program Manager positions that bridge technology, teams, and timelines
 🚗 Roles in Automotive Systems Engineering, with a focus on Requirements, Validation, and Quality Assurance
-💡 Mission-driven companies that value user experience, technical excellence, and creative, systems-level thinking
+💡 Passionate about enabling teams that combine user focus, engineering quality, systems thinking, and agile collaboration.

 ---